 It is that time of the year again to start planning for the end of the year.
 As the person responsible for your company’s financial management, there are many year-end tasks that you need to oversee.
-And, on top of your regular responsibilities, you now have the added complexities of the ever-changing COVID-19 situation.
 The following is a list of some of the items you will want to address, including a detailed review of relevant tax planning opportunities.

 Year-end Financial Planning Agenda Items